PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 // This is the new version of the app. class MyApp extends App{

-	// Instead of calling the app variable for "city",
+	// Instead of calling the app variable for
-	// we want to call it "cityName" in this new version,
+	// "city", we want to call it "cityName" in
-	// but we want old users to have the same value it
+	// this new version, but we want old users
+	// to have the same value it stored as when
-	// stored as when they ran the old version of the app
+	// they ran the old version of the app the
-	// the last time...
+	// last time...
 	cityName = "Stockholm"

 	onUpdate(oldA){

-		// ...so in here, we must read out the value of
+		// ...so in here, we must read out the
-		// the "city" variable from the old app, and store
+		// value of the "city" variable from the
-		// it in the new "cityName" variable instead. a.cityName = oldA.city
+		// old app, and store it in the new
+		// "cityName" variable instead.
+		a.cityName = oldA.city

 	}